$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-We are going to show now that the result of Proposition~\ref{prop-extgrowth} can be strengthened.
+We are going to show now that the result of Proposition \ref{prop-extgrowth} can be strengthened.
 To be more precise, both $W_n(\vec{k})$ and $\mathrm{Std}(\vec{\lambda})$ are graded.
-The first one by the weight of the flows and the second one by Brundan, Kleshchev and Wang's degree for multitableaux. \begin{prop} Both maps
+The first one by the weight of the flows and the second one by Brundan--Kleshchev--Wang's degree for multitableaux.